 What separates a comfortable boot from an uncomfortable one?
 A lot of it has to do with support underfoot.
-Many shoes that were lightweight in their design, such as the Merrell Capra Bolt and the Columbia Redmond Mid, lacked support and cushion in the sole and became painful after only a few hours of hiking.
+Many shoes that were lightweight in their design, such as the Merrell Capra Bolt and the Keen Terradora, lacked support and cushion in the sole and became painful after only a few hours of hiking.
 On the other end of the spectrum were boots like the HOKA ONE ONE Tor Ultras and OBoz Bridger Mid, which have incredibly thick soles.

 A lot of this comes down to personal preference; some people find that stiffer soles provide more comfort, while others prefer a flexible shoe.
 Adjustability in the lacing system adds to the overall satisfaction.
-On a wide foot, for example, the Ahnu Montara and the OBoz Sapphire Mid are uncomfortable, because the laces are not adjustable toward the toe of the shoe and the widest part of the foot.
+On a wide foot, both the Ahnu Montara and the OBoz Sapphire Mid are uncomfortable, because the laces are not adjustable toward the toe of the shoe and the widest part of the foot.
 For a supportive boot that is suitable for a wide foot, try the Vasque Breeze III.
 The Lowa Renegade and the Vasque Mesa Trek UD, on the other hand, has a lacing system that is adjustable and can be tweaked to provide more support in the ankle than the foot by the locking mechanism at the flexing part of the foot.

 Water Resistance and Breathability

 Water resistance is measured by how dry our feet remained while exposing the boots to typical trail wetness.
 We walked each pair through creeks up to five inches in depth.
 We first tested them while walking from one side to the other without stopping.
 All of the models in our review succeeded.
 Then, we examined the water resistance when submerged in water while standing in place.
 Within a couple of minutes in inches of standing water, all of the boots began to absorb water.